In this article:

 What are some example use cases for Additional Questions?

 Add a question with predefined answers

 Comment rates looking a bit low?
-Consider including a question with a handful of predefined answers.
-Let your customers provide that crucial rationale for their score without having to type out long-form comments.
+Consider including a question with a handful of predefined answers that are easy to answer quickly.

-However, if you need to ask more pointed questions (ex.
-"What's one new feature you'd like to see us offer?" or "Where can we focus our attention to improve your experience?") you can now layer in multiple free response questions!
+If you need to ask more pointed questions (ex.
+"What's one new feature you'd like to see us offer?" or "Where can we focus our attention to improve your experience?") layer in Free response text questions!